facebookresearch/vissl/INSTALL.md

 ### Install VISSL conda package

-This assumes you have conda 10.2.
+This assumes you have CUDA 10.2.

 ```bash
 conda create -n vissl python=3.8